fpassow/deleteme_portfolio/docs/google-cert/index.md

-# Final Promect from Google Data Analyst Certification Course
+# Final Project from Google Data Analyst Certification Course

-This is an analysis of rides data from from "Cyclistic", a fictional bike-share company.
+This is an analysis of rides data from "Cyclistic", a fictional bike-share company.
 Users remove a bike from one of the company's many stations around Chicago, and then return it to the same station or any other station.
 This is a "ride".

 The company has two kinds of users, "casual" users and "members".
-Members pay a yearly fee instead of paying by the ride or by the day.
+Members pay a yearly fee.
+Casual users pay by the ride or by the day.

 ## The Question

-How do annual members and casual riders use Cyclistic bikes differently?
+"How do annual members and casual riders use Cyclistic bikes differently?"

 ## The Data